omarfsosa/alpha-vantage-cli/README.md

-# WIP: Command line interface for Alpha Vantage APIs
+# Command line interface for Alpha Vantage APIs (WIP)

-Work in progress.
+Command line interface to get stock data from the Alpha Vantage API

+Alpha Vantage offers an API for financial data and other popular finance indicators.
+This library provides a series of commands that you can use to query the API from your terminal in an easy way.

 ###  Getting started